yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2021/index.md

 In an attempt to reduce file size when downloading yuzu and also reduce the download size when building it from source, [toastUnlimited](https://github.com/lat9nq) reworked [how FFmpeg is linked](https://github.com/yuzu-emu/yuzu/pull/5880).
 This way, only what is needed for yuzu is built, reducing the size and build time required for this module, and as an added bonus Linux users will avoid problems with possible outdated versions included in their distributions.
 Data capped users rejoice!

-[ivan-boikov](https://github.com/ivan-boikov) fixed an [issue that resulted in wrong destination folders](https://github.com/yuzu-emu/yuzu/pull/6092) for our file system configuration if you pressed Cancel.
-Nothing beats QoL fixes!
+[ivan-boikov](https://github.com/ivan-boikov) fixed an [issue where pressing Cancel would result in the wrong destination folder](https://github.com/yuzu-emu/yuzu/pull/6092) in the file system configuration.
+Nothing beats quality of life fixes!

 `Microsoft Visual Studio` by default will compile with the character set of the region of the developer’s PC.
 This limitation can cause issues for certain regions like Asia when trying to build our source.